Kaitlin Sopoci-Belknap, National Director

 Milly joined Move to Amend because she believes corporate personhood to be a major factor behind the social political and environmental injustices she works to overcome.

-Milly works remotely from Eureka, CA while attending school.
-She can be reached by calling the National Office at 916-318-8040 or by emailing milly DOT h AT movetoamend DOT org.
+Milly works remotely from Mendocino, CA. She can be reached by calling the National Office at 916-318-8040 or by emailing milly DOT h AT movetoamend DOT org.